shakacode/shakapacker/README.md

   webpack webpack-assets-manifest webpack-cli webpack-merge webpack-sources webpack-dev-server
 ```

-Previously, these "webpack" and "babel" packages were direct dependencies for `webpacker`.
+Previously, these "webpack" and "babel" packages were direct dependencies for `shakapacker`.
 By
 making these peer dependencies, you have control over the versions used in your webpack and babel configs.

 ### Note for Yarn v2 usage

 If you are using Yarn v2 (berry), please note that PnP modules are not supported.

-In order to use Shakapacker with Yarn v2, make sure you set `nodeLinker: node-modules` in your `.yarnrc.yml` file as per the [Yarn docs](https://yarnpkg.com/getting-started/migration#step-by-step) to opt out of Plug'n'Play behaviour.
+To use Shakapacker with Yarn v2, make sure you set `nodeLinker: node-modules` in your `.yarnrc.yml` file as per the [Yarn docs](https://yarnpkg.com/getting-started/migration#step-by-step) to opt out of Plug'n'Play behavior.

 ## Concepts

-At it's core, Shakapacker's essential functionality is to:
+At its core, Shakapacker's essential function is to:

 1. Provide configuration by a single file used by both Rails view helpers and JavaScript webpack compilation code.
-2. Provide Rails view helpers, utilizing this configuration file, so that a webpage can load JavaScript, CSS, and other static assets compiled by webpack, supporting bundle splitting, fingerprinting, and HMR.
+2. Provide Rails view helpers, utilizing this configuration file so that a webpage can load JavaScript, CSS, and other static assets compiled by webpack, supporting bundle splitting, fingerprinting, and HMR.
-3. Provide a community supported, default webpack compilation that generates the necessary bundles and manifest, using the same configuration file.
+3. Provide a community-supported, default webpack compilation that generates the necessary bundles and manifest, using the same configuration file.
 This compilation can be extended for any needs.

 ## Usage

 ### Configuration and Code

-You will need your file system to correspond to the setup of your `webpacker.yml` file.
+You will need your file system to correspond to the setup of your `config/shakapacker.yml` file.

 Suppose you have the following configuration:

-`webpacker.yml`
+`shakapacker.yml`
 ```yml
 default: &default
   source_path: app/javascript